brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

         Returns ``d`` with its ``monitor`` field updated to reflect the specified monitoring.

-.. function:: show(d::Dependent)
+.. function:: show(d::AbstractDependent)

     Write a text representation of nodal values and attributes to the current output stream.

-.. function:: showall(d::Dependent)
+.. function:: showall(d::AbstractDependent)

     Write a verbose text representation of nodal values and attributes to the current output stream.